lgiordani/postage/README.md

 producer.message_echo("A test message")
 ```

+The producer has two goals: the first is to define the standard exchange and routing key used to send the messages, which prevents you from specifying both each time you send a message.
+The second goal is to host functions that build messages; this is an advanced topic, so it is discussed later.
+In this simple case the producer does all the work behind the custain and you just need to call `message_echo()` providing it as many parameters as you want.
+The producer creates a command message named `'echo'`, packs all `*args` and `**kwds` you pass to the `message_echo()` method inside it, and sends it through the AMQP network.

-The file `echo_receive.py` defines a message processor that catches incoming messages names `'echo'` and prints the string contained in it.
+The file `echo_receive.py` defines a message processor that catches incoming command messages named `'echo'` and prints their payload.

 ``` python
 from postage import microthreads